NTR153/Spring/README.md

 IoC (Inversion of Control) Container - Control the flow of application, object creation.
 DI (Dependency Injection) - A design pattern for IoC.
 Used for injecting object/s within an object.

+For creating even a simple code using Spring, we needed to -
+1. Create the Project
+2. Configure XML Files
+3. Create the Beans
+.
+.
+this is where springboot comes into picture, making this simpler

+Springboot is an opinionated framework.

+Any object created or managed by Spring are called Beans.